Christian-Hummel/IMC-Assignment-2/README.md

 **Supervisor**

+add_supervisor() - registers a supervisor for this agency

+add_user() - creates a login user for this supervisor, the employee_id will be connected to this table

+get_supervisor_by_id() - displays supervisor attributes: employer_ID, name, email, address, salary, nationality and number of travel agents under his supervision

+add_agent() - introduces a new travel agent to the agency under his supervision - adds the supervisor attribute to this class

+show_all_agents() - displays information about all agents he or she supervises: employer_ID, name, email, address, salary, nationality

+get_agent_by_id() - displays travel agent attributes: employer_ID, name, email, address, salary, nationality, supervisor_id

+get_all_customers() - show a list of all customers

 get_customer_by_id() - display attributes from customer: customer_id, name, email, address, budget, preference, expert, TravelAgent_id

-get_all_customers() - show a list of all customers

 assign_agent() - assigns an agent to counsel a customer

-add_agent() - introduces a new travel agent to the agency under his supervision - adds the supervisor attribute to this class
+assign_country() - registers a travel agent to a specific country, such that he can make offers for it

+get_agent_stats() - shows the number of customers, the total revenue he produced and the amount of trips he sold

+get_all_messages() - shows all messages(requests) sent by the TravelAgents of the team of the corresponding Supervisor

 raise_salary() - increases the salary for a specific travel agent

+discount_offer() - lowers the price for the total price of an offer by a set percentage

 delete_agent() - removes an agent from the agency, all his customers will be transferred to one of his colleagues, if he is the only one left, he cannot be fired.

-discount_offer() - lowers the price for the total price of an offer by a set percentage

-get_agent_stats() - shows the number of customers, the total revenue he produced and the amount of trips he sold

-get_agent_by_id() - displays travel agent attributes: employer_ID, name, email, address, salary, nationality, supervisor_id

-show_all_agents() - displays information about all agents he or she supervises: employer_ID, name, email, address, salary, nationality,

-get_supervisor_by_id() - displays supervisor attributes: employer_ID, name, email, address, salary, nationality and number of travel agents under his supervision

-assign_country() - registers a travel agent to a specific country, such that he can make offers for it

-get_all_messages() - shows all messages(requests) sent by the TravelAgents of the team of the corresponding Supervisor

 #### Notes